 This move makes it possible for large mobile carriers like Verizon to block users from receiving texts that are classified as A2P.
 This is especially true for mass marketing SMS from local numbers which are much more likely to get blocked now if they are not registered for 10DLC (Read more about 10DLC here).

 This all may sound confusing because there are a lot of customers and providers that are sending traffic from an A2P application.
 Unfortunately, the mobile carriers are enforcing this issue now because they are saying they want to cut down on abuse and protect their users; however, they are also doing this to add new fees for A2P messaging so that they can increase their earnings.

 How should I send bulk messages?

-Please talk to your sales representative to see if either of these options would be the right solution for your business.
-Call 844-990-4400 and choose option 1 for sales or send an email to email@example.com.
+Please talk to a sales representative to see if toll-free is the right solution for your business.
+Call 844-736-3482 and choose option 1 for sales or send an email to [email protected].
 We are happy to help you find the right plan for your needs.